-Routine advising of, and contact with, students taking their courses is considered a normal part of faculty members' teaching activities as described above in section B. Other kinds of advising assignments (such as supervision of undergraduate theses or a small caseload of undergraduate major advisees) are not expected, but are permissible of Adjunct NTTF.
+Routine advising of, and contact with, students taking their courses is considered a normal part of adjunct NTFF members' teaching activities as described above in section B. Other kinds of advising assignments (such as supervision of undergraduate theses or a small caseload of undergraduate major advisees) are not expected of adjunct NTTF.